linhnde/exam-practice-flask/README.md

 ### 3. Automatically shuffle choices to randomize answers pattern

+As `exam_list` and `exam_library` is global variables, they can only be set as server connection is initiated, or occasionally when `load_exam()` is called to update exam list with new bucket items.

+Therefore, app uses list of indices saved in session variable to manage how to load questions to users.

 When user accesses app as new session, meaning `turn` zero, `question_index` will be generated from indices of corresponding quiz bank.

-Then, these list of indices will be shuffled to make quiz order of individual user different from order of original dataset and each other's.
+Then, these list of indices will be shuffled to make quiz order of every user different from each other.

 ```python
 def next_question():